Theoretical Foundations of Conformal Prediction: Reinterpretations of conformal prediction

 In this section, we formulate conformal prediction as a permutation test.
 In particular, it can be viewed as a test of whether $(X_{n+1},y)$ is an outlier relative to the other data points, $(X_1,Y_1),\dots,(X_n,Y_n)$, as in the last example from Section~\ref{sec:permtest-examples}.
 We will do this by defining the \emph{conformal p-value}, which lets us build an explicit connection between constructing prediction sets and testing hypotheses. \begin{definition}[The conformal p-value] Given training data $(X_1,Y_1),\dots,(X_n,Y_n)$, a test feature $X_{n+1}$, and a score function $s$, the conformal p-value is defined as

 for each $y\in\cY$, where as before,

 \end{definition} This p-value is asking whether the hypothesized test point $(X_{n+1},y)$ appears to follow the same distribution as the training data $(X_1,Y_1),\dots,(X_n,Y_n)$.
 If not, its score $s((X_{n+1},y);\cD^y_{n+1})$ might be substantially larger than the other scores, and consequently its p-value $p^y$ will likely be small.
 Informally, we can interpret $p^y$ as a p-value testing the hypothesis of exchangeability of the data points $(X_1,Y_1),\dots,(X_n,Y_n),(X_{n+1},y)$.
-We can then repeat this reasoning for every possible value $y \in \mathcal{Y}$, and collect all the plausible values (i.e., values $y$ for which $p^y$ is not too small) into a prediction set.
-It turns out that conformal prediction is exactly equivalent to this procedure: \begin{proposition} The full conformal prediction set $\cC(X_{n+1})$ defined in~\eqref{eq:full-cp-set-construction} satisfies
+We can then repeat this reasoning for every possible value $y \in \cY$, and collect all the plausible values (i.e., values $y$ for which $p^y$ is not too small) into a prediction set.
+In fact, conformal prediction is exactly equivalent to this procedure: \begin{proposition}[Full conformal prediction via the conformal p-value] The full conformal prediction set $\cC(X_{n+1})$ defined in~\eqref{eq:full-cp-set-construction} satisfies

 where $p^y$ is the conformal p-value (Definition~\ref{def:conformal-pvalue}). \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:conformal-via-pvalues}] First, by definition of the full conformal prediction set,